DKMitt/javascript30/README.md

-# JavaScript 30
+# JavaScript 30 Coding Challenge
 Build 30 things with vanilla ES6 JavaScript in 30 days with 30 tutorials

 No Frameworks × No Compilers × No Libraries × No Boilerplate

-Course by Wes Bos
+by Wes Bos

 Grab the code at [JavaScript 30 Website](http://www.javascript30.com)